This is the best gear I’ve been able to find for what I do out in the mountains.

-The Five Ten Men's Guide Tennie Leather Approach Shoe — the Stealth C4 rubber sticks to rocks like glue and does well even on wet slippery rocks.
+The Five Ten Men's Guide Tennie Leather Approach Shoe also the mid-ankle Guide Tennie Mid Hiking Shoe.
+The Stealth C4 rubber sticks to rocks like glue and does well even on wet slippery rocks.
 The lace design allows “shaping” the tightness from the forefoot on up (very tight for class 4 and harder climbing, a bit looser for normal wear).
-MUST HAVE SHOE.
-Not so good for sharp pointy rocks and not waterproof—get a boot with a tough and less flexible sole for that kind of thing.
+Great for boulder hopping or scrambling on granite slabs.

 NOTE: the design keeps getting dumber and more oriented towards laptops and iPads, what shame: I like the older model (still available online, shown at left); the model being sold in late 2015 reduces the size of the outer stuff pocket, and the interor also balkanizes the space with pencil slots and similar while also reducing the size of the large slide-in pocket.
 It also loses the dual laptop/iPad slot in favor of a single slot.
 The model I do NOT like as much (the later one) is shown at right in tan.

 Lupine Piko headlamp.
 I don’t leave for any hike that might approach dusk without this headlamp.

 For moderate temps, an Ibexwear hoody (preferably with front pocket; models vary each year too).
 This is what I wear from spring to fall in the mountains.
-The hood protects head and sides of face and neck from sun;x the front zip pocket (models that have it) is great for stowing a smaller lens, lens cap, etc.
+The hood protects head and sides of face and neck from sun; the front zip pocket (models that have it) is great for stowing a smaller lens, lens cap, etc.

 The Western Mountaineering Sequoia GWS Sleeping Bag — the amazing thing about this bag is that it is good even into relatively warm temps, because its ultra high quality down “tents”.
 Or in really cold conditions (shoes freeze to floor mats inside the car), zip it up and stay warm.